-Nagoya is often passed over by tourists rushing from one major city to the next like Tokyo, Kyoto, and Osaka even though it has many great places to discover.
-This capital of Aichi prefecture the fourth most populated city in Japan and to be honest 100%, Nagoya is the perfect stopover destination if you want to get some peace between the loud cities.
-This post will show you the reasons why you should include Nagoya in your next trip to Japan and give it some attention it deserves.
-Stay tuned and check it out!
+This capital of Aichi prefecture is the fourth most populated city in Japan.
+Nagoya is a perfect stopover destination if you want to get some peace between the loud cities.
+This post will show you the reasons why you should include Nagoya in your itinerary to Japan and give it some attention it deserves.

-Osu Kannon and shopping district: This large red Buddhist temple and funky shops on the two sides of the covered street is the must-seeing destination following Nagoya Castle and Atsuta Shrine.
-Coming here, you will be able to pick up souvenirs, electronics, shoes, clothes, snacks ...
+This large red Buddhist temple and funky shops on the two sides of the covered street is the must-seeing destination following Nagoya Castle and Atsuta Shrine.
+Coming here, you will be able to pick up souvenirs, electronics, shoes, clothes, snacks, etc...
 There is also a large statue of the Japanese maneki neko and don’t miss the chance to take a picture with this cute symbol of luck.

 Oasis 21 is a bus stop with a unique shape of a large ellipse architecture.
 Oasis 21 includes an underground area of a shopping floor, a bus stop and a ground area with a wide lawn.
 The ellipse section of Oasis 21 makes it look like a "spaceship" attracting people with sparkling LED lights every night.